dan-online/autopulse/README.md

 ## About The Project

-autopulse is a simple project, designed after the deprecation of [autoscan](https://github.com/Cloudbox/autoscan) and a lot of inspiration comes from there.
-The goal is to provide a simple, efficient, and reliable way to update your media library reducing full library scans.
-A key feature is the ability to provide a hash of the file to the API, which will then wait for the file to match that hash before updating targets.
+autopulse is a web server that receives notifications from media organizers like Sonarr/Radarr/Lidarr/etc ([triggers](#terminology)) and updates the items in media servers like Plex/Jellyfin/Emby/etc ([targets](#terminology)).
+It is designed to be efficient, only updating the items that have changed, reducing the load on media servers.

+> Why migrate from [autoscan](https://github.com/Cloudbox/autoscan)? autoscan is a great project and autopulse takes a lot of inspiration from it, but it is no longer maintained and isn't very efficient at updating libraries as it uses a more general "scan" on a folder rather than a specific file. autopulse finds the corresponding library item and sends an update request directly.

 ### Terminology

-Following autoscan, we use the following terminology:
+We use the following terminology:
 - **Trigger**: A trigger is a specification for an endpoint that will be called when a file is ready to be processed
   - [Manual](#manual) (default: /triggers/manual)
     - Fileflows ([sub-flow](https://github.com/dan-online/autopulse/issues/5#issuecomment-2333917695))